dooit-org/dooit-extras/site/docs/formatters/due.md

 ## Danger Today

-This widget shows a bold red `Danger` when the todo is due on the same day
+This formatter shows a bold red `Danger` when the todo is due on the same day

 ```python